 - To promote tribal economic development – development of new and expanded economic development projects such as resort management, Tamastslikt Cultural Institute, Business Services, Coyote Business Park and Indian Lake.

 - To share earnings in the form of dividends (paid to each Tribal Member) – the dividends are based on actual earnings, but the amounts have varied from around $500 per year in the first few years the casino opened to around $1,700 in recent years.

 - To donate to charitable organizations — The CTUIR is committed to honoring our tribal traditions of sharing and giving back to the communities in which we live and work.
 The formation of Wildhorse Foundation in 2001 was for the purpose of formalizing the charitable giving on behalf of the CTUIR and its Wildhorse Casino.

 The CTUIR homeland is the area now known as northeastern Oregon and southeastern Washington.
-Each year the Wildhorse Foundation makes grants to eligible organizations in that homeland area; Morrow, Umatilla, Union and Wallowa counties in Oregon and Benton, Columbia and Walla Walla Counties in Washington, along with Native American organization in the Pacific Northwest region.
+Each year the Wildhorse Foundation makes grants to eligible organizations in that homeland area – Morrow, Umatilla, Union and Wallowa counties in Oregon, and Benton, Columbia and Walla Walla counties in Washington – along with Oregon tribes and Native American organizations.

-The Wildhorse Foundation donates almost $1 million every year to local programs and services that benefit our giving area.
+The Wildhorse Foundation donates over $1 million every year to local programs and services that benefit our giving area.
 We fund projects in the areas of the Arts, Cultural Activities, Education, Environmental Protection, Gambling Addiction Prevention, Education and Treatment, Historic Preservation, Public Health, Public Safety and Salmon Restoration.
-Close to 1500 organizations have received project funding from the Wildhorse Foundation.
+Over 1500 organizations have received project funding from the Wildhorse Foundation.